 As Japan's interest and demand for high quality, clean food products continues to increase, Victorian exporters are well placed to supply Japan with premium meat and dairy products, citrus, table grapes and nuts, food ingredients and unique premium food.

 Japan is internationalising its higher education sector to deliver a globally competitive workforce.
 Opportunities have emerged for Victoria's leading educational institutions seeking trade partnerships, research and development collaboration, and international student placements.

 English Language Intensive Courses for Overseas Students (ELICOS) attracts large numbers of students from Asia, and the demand from Japanese students continues to be high.

-In 2017 nearly 79,000 Japanese visited Victoria, moving Japan into Victoria’s top ten of source countries for overseas visitors.
+In 2019 nearly 91,500 Japanese visited Victoria, making Japan Victoria’s ninth largest source country for overseas visitors.

 Victoria's leading medtech and pharma businesses with expert skills and capabilities in the health and aged care sectors are strongly placed to address the needs of Japan's rapidly ageing population.

-Opportunities have emerged to export and supply innovative products and services in the areas of medical research and development, education, medical devices and healthcare management.
+Opportunities have emerged to supply innovative products and services and collaborate in the areas of medical research and development, education, medical devices and healthcare management.

-- Victoria's two-way merchandise trade with Japan was valued at A$6 billion in the 2015-16 financial year.2
+- Victoria's two-way merchandise trade with Japan was valued at A$7.3 billion in the 2018-19 financial year.2

-- Although Japan's economy has experienced slow growth, it is still the world's third largest national economy.4
+- Based on nominal GDPJapan's economy is the world's third largest national economy.4

 Discover how your business can export to Japan